viscenter/jsApp/README.md

 ##Downloading/Hosting##

 If you would like to host a copy of this viewer your self you can download the files from this repository.
 If you do this the, the images will have to be unzipped and placed in the corrected directories for the local cite work.
+The HTML files that are view images are called

+*    jsApp/diachronic/diachronic.html
+*    jsApp/modal/modal.html
+*    jsApp/prototype/viewer.html

 ##Folder Description##
 There are currently 4 viewers to analyze images.
 *    Diachronic      Compare images taken over a period of years
 *    Modal           Compare Images taken with at differing spectra of light